uchexm/To-do-app/README.md

 # 📖 [To Do List App] <a name="about-project"></a>

-To do list project is a simple web app that allows users to add/remove to do tasks from a list.
-It showcases the use of JavaScript objects and arrays to dynamically modify the DOM and add basic events..
+This is a simple To do list web app that allows users to add/remove to do tasks from the list.
+It uses JavaScript objects and arrays to dynamically modify the DOM and add basic events..

 ## 🛠 Built With <a name="built-with"></a>